BogusForlorn/CTF_Writeups/Operation 0xCYNX/Boot2Root/Hijack.md

 sshd
 ```

-Then, using `impacket-GetNPUsers`, get the user hashes from the DC:
+Because we don't have any user passwords, we have to see if the user accounts are susceptible to any Kerberos vulnerabilities.
+Here I tried AS-REP Roasting using `impacket-GetNPUsers` to get the user hashes from the DC:

 ```
 $ impacket-GetNPUsers cynx.local/ -usersfile full_users.txt -format john -dc-ip 192.168.203.135 -no-pass